-Sky-ku are inspired by haiku, and this short guide is written to help you create your own.
+Sky-ku are the inspiration of Sky Team member - Dr. Sam Illingworth!
+Sky-ku are like haiku, and this short guide is written to help you create your own.
 However, feel free to ignore any of this, and just create a sky-ku of your own!
 The most important thing is that you convey the brilliance of the sky and that you have fun in the process. ☺

 Three easy steps to creating your own Sky-ku: